Rheine-Bentlage Air Base: History

 In 1939 work to build an air base for the Luftwaffe began.
 These preparations were completed in 1940.
 During World War II extensive use was made of the air base, particularly by night and day fighter squadrons.
 After the war the air base was abandoned.

 In 1960, following the founding of the Bundeswehr in 1955 and the establishing of a new branch within the German Army, the Aviation Corps, completely new military installations, hangars and a small runway made of asphalt, were constructed on the grounds of the former German Air Force base.

 Since 1960 various units of the German Army Aviation Corps have been stationed at Rheine Air Base.
 Initially, these units flew Sikorsky H-34 helicopters, which were used extensively during relief operations following the disastrous North Sea flood of 1962.
 Another type of helicopter stationed at Rheine-Bentlage was the Alouette II.

-In 1974, the Sikorsky CH-53 replaced the by now obsolete H-34 and has been in service at Rheine-Bentlage ever since, along with a small number of Bo 105VBH.
+In 1974, the Sikorsky CH-53 replaced the by now obsolete H-34 and has been in service at Rheine-Bentlage ever since, along with a small number of Bo 105VBH helicopters.
 In 1975, the air base was officially named Theodor Blank Barracks after the first Federal Minister of Defence of Germany.

 Helicopters from Rheine-Bentlage have carried out humanitarian operations in Italy, Greece and the Pyrenees, offering help and logistic support after natural disasters.

 Since unification of Germany in 1990, units from Rheine-Bentlage were deployed in as various part as the Balkans, Iraq and Afghanistan under the auspices of either NATO, the United Nations or the European Union.

 All units stationed at Rheine-Bentlage were incorporated into Army Aviation Medium Transport Regiment 15 in 2003.
 In 2004, after a further restructuring of the Bundeswehr, during which many bases were closed, Army Aviation Medium Transport Regiment 15 was given the honorary name Münsterland, this being the result of the German Army's continuing commitment to the base at the time.

 Army Aviation Medium Transport Regiment 15 was part of Airmobile Operations Division.